-(I) Services of purchase-sale of financial investments "principal versus agent"-The Group has contracts with customers to buy and sell, on their behalf, financial investments on the stock market and over-the-counter market.
+(l) Services of purchase-sale of financial investments "principal versus agent"-

+The Group has contracts with customers to buy and sell, on their behalf, financial investments on the stock market and overthe-counter market.
 The Group acts as an agent in these agreements.